tcartwright/tcdbtools/docs/Invoke-DBSynchronizeSQLLogins.md

 ## Synopsis
 Will synchronize sql logins between servers.
 Synchronizes both the [HASHED](https://sqlity.net/en/2344/create-login-with-hashed-password/) password and the SID.
 Very useful for synchronizing logins between Availability Group Servers.
+SA and DBO are not synchronized.

 ## Description
 Will synchronize sql logins between servers.
 Synchronizes: